Gott fähret auf mit Jauchzen, BWV 43: Background

+In 1725, his third year in the post, Bach slowed down his composing and began to perform cantatas by others, especially by his cousin Johann Ludwig Bach, who was court musician in Saxe-Meiningen.
+The texts for these cantatas were published during the 1704/05 church year in Rudolstadt in 1725, without naming an author; they could have been written by Ernst Ludwig, Duke of Saxe-Meiningen.
+The texts followed a specific format: Old Testament quotation, recitative, aria, New Testament quotation, poem, concluded by a chorale, differing from Bach's earlier cantata texts by the inclusion of a poem.

+Bach composed few cantatas during his third year in Leipzig.
+For the Christmas season, he wrote several cantatas to older librettos, especially by Georg Christian Lehms.
+Bach composed the Ascension cantata after three months of performing his cousin's works.
+He used his cousin's text format for this cantata and six others to follow.
+It is unclear if he possessed his cousin's cycle only partly and had to supply substitutes for missing works, or if he regarded some as unfit for the Leipzig audience.

+Readings and text

-Bach composed the cantata in his third year in Leipzig for the feast of Ascension.
-The prescribed readings for the feast day were from the Acts of the Apostles, the prologue and Ascension, and from the Gospel of Mark, Jesus telling his disciples to preach and baptise, and his Ascension.
+The prescribed readings for the Ascension feast day were from the Acts of the Apostles, the prologue and Ascension narrative, and from the Gospel of Mark, Jesus telling his disciples to preach and baptise, and his Ascension.

-The text of the cantata is unusual as it consists mostly of a poem in six stanzas, which forms movements 5 to 10 of the work in 11 movements.
-The structure is similar to that of cantatas by Bach's cousin Johann Ludwig Bach, court conductor in Meiningen, that Bach performed during 1726: Old Testament quotation, recitative, aria, New Testament quotation, poem, chorale.
-The first quotation is taken from Psalm 47 and is traditionally understood as a reference to the Ascension.
-The other quotation in movement 4 is verse 19 from the gospel.
-An unknown poet paraphrased in recitative and aria an idea from Psalm 68 as well as its quotation in the Epistle to the Ephesians, "when he ascended up on high, he led captivity captive".
-In movement 7 he used the motif of Christ in the winepress.
+The text of the cantata is unusual as it consists mostly of a poem in six stanzas, which is used for six consecutive movements (5 to 10).
+The first quotation is taken from Psalm 47, a text traditionally understood as a reference to the Ascension.
+The other quotation is verse 19 from the Gospel of Mark.
+For the following pair of recitative and aria between the quotations, an unknown librettist paraphrased both an idea from Psalm 68 and its quotation in the Epistle to the Ephesians, "when he ascended up on high, he led captivity captive".

+The poem may have existed separately, quoted by the librettist.
+It praises salvation through Jesus, the defeat of Satan, and the hope for an eternal dwelling with Jesus.
+It is full of Biblical references, including the theme of Christ in the winepress, following Isaiah 63:3, and alludes to the vision of Saint Stephen of an open heaven, according to Acts 7:56.

-The cantata is closed by the first and thirteenth stanza of Johann Rist's hymn "Du Lebensfürst, Herr Jesu Christ" (1641).
-Bach would later use stanza four of the chorale for his Ascension Oratorio.
-The cantata consists of two parts, to be performed before and after the sermon.
-Bach first performed it on 30 May 1726.
+The cantata is closed by the first and thirteenth stanza of Johann Rist's hymn "Du Lebensfürst, Herr Jesu Christ", published in 1641.
+Bach would later use the fourth stanza of the chorale for his Ascension Oratorio.
+The cantata consists of two parts, performed before and after the sermon respectively.
+This division was not indicated in the Rudolstadt print.